01egP/climate-event-ohlc-aggregator/README.md

 - All data is stored in `/backend/data/ohlc.json` (excluded via `.gitignore`)
 - Backend and frontend use TypeScript in strict mode
 - Prettier is used for consistent code formatting
-- Unit tests are written with React Testing Library and Jest
+- Unit and integration tests are written using Jest, Supertest, and React Testing Library

 ---